OpenEvalProject/evals/manuscripts/elife-29510/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/29510/elife-29510-fig5-v2.jpg)

-**Figure 5.:** Mitf mutant alleles on the shape of the upper first molar.(a) Differentiation of the mutants from the wild-type (B6) in a morphospace (first two axes of a PCA on molar shape descriptors). (b–g) Mean phenotypic effect of each mutation relative to the mean shape of wild-type (C57Bl/J6) mice.
+**Figure 5.:** (a) Differentiation of the mutants from the wild-type (B6) in a morphospace (first two axes of a PCA on molar shape descriptors). (b–g) Mean phenotypic effect of each mutation relative to the mean shape of wild-type (C57Bl/J6) mice.
 The same color scale was used for all shape reconstructions.
 Warm colors indicate expansion and cold colors compression. (h) Correlation between various effects on tooth shape.
 Grey dots: pairwise correlations between PCs used for the mapping.
 They provide a proxy for the expected correlation between orthogonal directions of change.
 Blue dots: comparison between PCs used for the mapping and the effect of the SNP associated with Mitf -JAX00619074 SNP (most significant SNP in Mo.6 region).
 Only PC7, associated with Mo.6 in the mapping, resembles the shape effect of the Mitf-associated SNP.
 Red dots: comparison of the effect of Mitf alleles with the JAX00619074 SNP.
 Most Mitf mutants display an effect on tooth shape correlated with the effect of Mo.6. (i) Tooth shape variation in the hybrid mice used in the GWAS, and shape variation in the Mitf mutants.
 Each point corresponds to the Procrustes distance between a mouse tooth and a consensus shape.
 For hybrid mice the consensus shape is the mean tooth shape of all hybrids; for mutant mice it corresponds to the mean shape of wild-type mice.
 Within the hybrid group, blue diamonds and red triangles represent individuals with more than 80% alleles from M.m.musculus or M.m.domesticus, respectively.
 The Mitf mutations studied here generate shape changes in the range of magnitude (Procrustes distance) of natural variation observed within wild hybrids.

 MitfMi-wh/Mitfmi compound heterozygotes have a similar molar shape as MitfMi-wh/+ heterozygotes, suggesting that the Mitfmi allele alone has no additional effect on molar shape (Figure 5d,g).
 Interestingly, in homozygous condition, Mitfmi does result in severe pigmentation and eye phenotypes (Steingrimsson et al., 2004).
 However, given that Mitfmi/+ mice were not examined in this study, we are not able to rule out the role of this allele in tooth shape.
 The molar shape generated by Mitfmi-vga9/+ is very similar to MitfMi-wh/MitfMi-wh, although the intensity of the effect seems stronger in the latter (Figure 5b,e).
 For the Mitfmi-vga9 and MitfMi-wh alleles, three genetic combinations were available.
 The Mitfmi-vga9 mutation behaves additively regarding molar shape (Figure 5).
 This contrasts with reports on other phenotypes where its effect is clearly recessive (Hodgkinson et al., 1993).